mirah/mirah/README.txt

 == For Java tools:

-To build the Mirah jars from source you should have a checkout of both jruby and bitescript in Mirah's parent directory.
-Run "ant jar-complete" in jruby, then in the mirah directory "../jruby/bin/jruby -S rake jar" to build the Mirah jar.
-Use "jar:complete" instead to produce a free-standing jar file with JRuby and the JRubyParser libraries included.
+To build the Mirah jar from source run "rake jar" in the mirah directory.